To enable F# interactive on your computer:

 JetBrains Rider includes a Read–Eval–Print Loop (REPL), which lets you experiment with F# code without compiling it.

-To start a new F# Interactive session
+Start a new F# Interactive session

 Select a block of code in the editor and press Ctrl+\ or alternatively, press Alt+Enter and then choose Send selection to F# interactive.